Beatrice-Severance/Fungal-Amplicon-Sequencing/README.md

 - [Technical support](http://drive5.com/usearch/manual/support.html)

 # Create Taxonomy
 This script utilizes the NBC algorithm in order to produce a fungal taxonomy from the provided samples.
+This script requires the file dada2_assigntax_NBC.R which will use the database provided to create NBC taxonomy.
+This script requires a large amount of memory in order to run, likely because the database itself is large.
+The script will create a .rds file which will allow users to view the taxonomy in R or RStudio.

 # Mapping
 This script will create an OTU table that will be used for downstream analysis.
 It utilizes the demultiplexed reads and aligns these reads back to the clustered OTUs.